Finnish Navy: History

 defending the Finnish coast, alongside the Baltic Fleet of the Imperial Russian Navy.
 The Meriekipaasi participated in the Crimean War, albeit mostly with on-shore duties.
-The Meriekipaasi also manned the coastal batteries at the Santahamina Island during the siege of fortress Viapori in Helsinki.
+The Meriekipaasi also manned the coastal batteries at the Santahamina Island during the Siege of Sveaborg in Helsinki.
 The ships the Meriekipaasi operated included the steam frigates Rurik and Kalevala, named after the Finnish national epic.
-These ships later served in the Russian Pacific Fleet).
+These ships later served in the Russian Pacific Fleet.

 Independent Finland

 The first ships that the independent Finnish Navy obtained were a mix of obsolete vessels left behind by the Russians during the Finnish Civil War and vessels that had not been able to make the winter voyage to Kronstadt as the Russian Navy retreated from German forces.
 Thus, the Finnish Navy of the late 1910s and early 1920s consisted of a few gunboats (Klas Horn, Matti Kurki, Turunmaa, and Karjala), six S-class torpedo boats, eight C-class torpedo boats, one minelayer (Louhi), several minesweepers, and five T-class minelaying boats.
 In addition to the warships, the Russians also left behind numerous other types of vessels.

 Additionally, the Germans handed over two netlayers (Hämeenmaa and Uusimaa) to the Finnish Navy, and these two ships formed the core of the Finnish Navy until the coastal defence ships were commissioned.
 With the Treaty of Tartu, Finland had to return some of the equipment they had operated earlier.
 This equipment included three S-class torpedo boats (S3, S4 and S6), the minesweepers Altair, Mikula, MP 7, MP 11, Ahvola, T 12, fifteen tugs, four smaller transports and 54 motorboats.
 Finland lost three more ships (the torpedo boats C1, C2 and C3) in supporting the British campaign in the Baltic Sea.
 The three vessels remained in the Baltic even when winter froze over the sea, and the expanding ice damaged the vessels beyond repair, and they were all scuttled.
 The last remaining C-class torpedo boats were placed in reserve after this incident.